-The pain from shingles can hang around for many weeks afterwards so if you or someone in your family have had shingles don't try to rush around too much at first.
+The pain from shingles can hang around for many weeks after the spots have healed, so if you or someone in your family have had shingles don't try to rush around too much at first.

 If it is your parent or caregiver who has had shingles and they have the severe pain that can often linger after the shingles, they will need your help to get meals and keep the house tidy because the pain can make them very tired.
 It may take a while but it will get better.

-In South Australia kids are immunisaed against chickenpox when they are 18 months old and again when they aare in year 8.
+In South Australia kids are immunised against chickenpox when they are 18 months old.

-People over 70 can be immunised against shigles now.
+People over 70 can be immunised against shingles now.
 Maybe you could ask the 'oldies' in your family if they have had this 'shot' yet.

 |You know you've got shingles|